bbest/rmarkdown-example/README.md

 ## Zotero Tips

-- Be sure to also install a [**Zotero web browser extension**](https://www.zotero.org/download), so you can easily pull a reference being browsed into the already selected Zotero folder with the single click of the icon in the right hand side of the address bar.
-I've had success with the Chrome connector.
+- Be sure to also install a [**Zotero web browser extension**](https://www.zotero.org/download), aka Zotero "connector"", so you can easily pull a reference being browsed into the already selected Zotero folder with the single click of the icon in the right hand side of the address bar.
+I've had great success with the Chrome connector.

     ![zotero chrome save icon](./screenshots/zotero-chrome_save-icon.png)